Universiteit Leiden

 Small scale intensive seminars

 “Most of our students are ambitious and highly motivated.
-They typically have already an MA in Law or one of the social sciences Science or are combining this programme with such an MA.
-What we offer them is the opportunity to find out about the underlying normative and systematic continuities of our political and legal systems and institutions in small scale intensive seminars where they can test and critically asses their own and others’ assumptions in a safe environment with like-minded and motivated peers.”
+Typically they already have an MA in Law or one of the social sciences, or they are combining this programme with a MA in those fields.
+What we offer them is the opportunity to find out about the underlying normative and systematic continuities of our political and legal systems and institutions in small-scale intensive seminars where they can test and critically asses their own and others’ assumptions in a safe environment with like-minded and motivated peers.”

 Applying abstract critical thinking